 Does it seem that, no matter how hard they try, your child is constantly below grade level in reading?
 Do they constantly complain about headaches and tired or sore eyes after spending time doing close-up activities such as writing or working on a computer?
 They may have hyperopia, also known as farsightedness.

 If it goes undiagnosed, hyperopia can significantly harm a child’s school performance, make extra-curricular activities more difficult, and generally reduce their quality of life.

 Want to know more about this common vision problem, how you can recognize it and how you can help your child if they have it?
-Our North Star eye doctors have many years of experience treating hyperopia and share some of their many insights below.
+Our San Antonio eye doctors have many years of experience treating hyperopia and share some of their many insights below.
 Take a look!

 What Is Hyperopia and What Causes It?